pyrocko/qseek/docs/components/configuration.md

 At center is a JSON configuration file which is parsed by [Pydantic](https://docs.pydantic.dev/).
 The following pages will detail how to setup this JSON file for the search.

-Also see the [getting started guide](../getting_started.md) for a brief introduction into the CLI.
+See the [getting started guide](../getting_started.md) for a brief introduction into the CLI.

 [General configuration conventions](general.md) are outlines in this guide as well.

-!!! tip "Create a fresh config file."
+!!! tip "Create a new config file."

     ```sh title="Using the CLI"
     qseek config